-Ask any gradeschooler to imitate an owl and you’ll probably get one of two responses: the giant, staring eyes or that amazingly swivel-prone neck.
-As it turns out, these two characteristic features are related; they are part of an overall system owls have for catching prey.
+Ask any gradeschooler to imitate an owl and you’ll probably get at least one of the following responses: giant, staring eyes, hooting, or that amazingly swivel-prone neck.
+As it turns out, two of those characteristic features, the eyes and swiveling neck, are related; they’re part of an overall system owls have for catching prey.

-To understand the connection, remember that owls are nocturnal birds: they hunt for food at twilight and even in the dark.
-Food for an owl may be something as large as a rabbit or as small and hard to see as a field mouse.
+To understand the connection, remember that most owls are nocturnal birds: they hunt for food at twilight and in the dark.
+Food for an owl, depending on the species, may be something as large as a rabbit or as small and hard to see as a field mouse or beetle.
 Not only is this kind of meal difficult to spot, it also has a tendency to bolt away quickly at the slightest sound.

-The owl overcomes these difficulties by having evolved a visual system that works even at great distances and in low light.
-This is partly the result of having large eyes that are set on a relatively flat face, thus increasing binocular vision.
-However, those big eyes don’t move much in their sockets, and the owl’s total visual field is therefore reduced.
-At any given time, it only sees about one third as much as birds with eyes on either side of their heads.
+Owls overcomes these difficulties by having evolved a visual system that works even at great distances and in low light.
+This is partly the result of having large eyes that are set on a relatively flat face, thus increasing binocular vision (being able to see an object with both eyes at the same time).

 Those eyes are shaped less like balls, but more like long tubes.
 Because of the skeletal structure holding those tubes in, owls can only look straight ahead.
 Their total visual field is reduced because of this.
 At any given time, it can only see about 110 degrees.
 In comparison, the average person has a visual field of 180 degrees.